 No Risk – No Obligation

-If you have suffered a serious medical condition while taking a prescription drug or been injured by a defective medical device, you have legal rights that must be protected and a limited time to report the injury and file a claim. contact us today for a FREE consultation and assessment of your injuries.
-All cases are taken on contingency, meaning there is never a fee until we recover the maximum settlement for your very real injuries.
+If you have suffered a serious medical condition while taking a prescription drug or been injured by a defective medical device, you have legal rights that must be protected and a limited time to report the injury and file a claim.
+Contact us today for a FREE consultation and assessment of your injuries.
+All cases are taken on contingency, meaning there is never a fee unless we recover the maximum settlement for your very real injuries.

 FDA Announces Class I Recall of Baxter Healthcare’s Colleague Volumetric Infusion Pumps